nesevis/exhaust/docs/CONTRACT_TESTING.md

 ### What the scheduler can and cannot find

-The cooperative scheduler interleaves at `await` boundaries — wherever a command body suspends (via `Task.yield()`, an actor call, or any other suspension point).
+The cooperative scheduler interleaves at `await` suspension points, wherever a command body suspends (via `Task.yield()`, an actor call, or any other suspension point).
 It cannot interleave within synchronous code.
 A race between two statements with no `await` between them is invisible to the scheduler and requires Thread Sanitizer or actual preemptive concurrency to detect.

 For this reason, SUTs that have races at suspension points (the `let v = state; await Task.yield(); state = v + 1` pattern) are exactly what this tool finds well.
 SUTs whose races are purely synchronous (no suspension between read and write) need a different tool.